khakis23/AStar/README.md

 $f(n)$ is the total cost of a node from the start node to the goal node, unlike Dijkstra's Algorithm which only considers the cost from the start node to the current node.
-Having a total cost, allow the algorithm to make a simple comparison.
+Having a total cost allows the algorithm to make a simple comparison.
 If one node has a lower f-score than another, then it is considered to be a better path, and the higher cost node does not need to be evaluated.
 This mechanism enables A* to discard large portions of the graph,